Build Your First Integration

 .

-Finally, click the green Run button on the bottom of your screen to test your integration so far.
-If you select the Get Request step in your test runner drawer at the bottom of your screen, you will be able to expand the results section in the Output tab on the right to see the data that was fetched from the API.
+Finally, click the green Run button at the bottom of your screen to test your integration so far.
+If you select the Get Request step in your test runner drawer at the bottom of your screen, you can expand the results section in the Output tab on the right to see the data retrieved from the API.

 Loop over the records